brunobaudry/moodle-local_deepler/README.md

 Small text field are often limited in the database.
 The text content grows quite fast (plus the mlang tags) at each translation steps.
 After translation, if the text is too big, the DB will through an error.

-Size this here based on your main language properties and the number on languages your Moodle supports
+Size this here based on your main language properties and the number on languages your Moodle supports.

+#### Max length of breadcrumb's sub

+The plugin adds a little breadcrumb when you scroll down the translation page.
+As some titles can be lengthy you can set a max length for each breadcrumb sub.
+Set to zero if you'd prefer no limiting.

 ![](pix/admin.png)